 A buyer persona is a semi-fictional representation of your ideal customer based on market research and real data about your existing customers.

 The good news is, they aren't that difficult to create.
-You just need to ask the right questions to the right people and present that information in a helpful way so the people in your business can get to know your persona(s) better than the backs of their hands.
+You just need to ask the right questions to the right people and helpfully present that information so the people in your business can get to know your persona(s) better than the backs of their hands.

-Why Exactly Are Buyer Personas So Important to Your Business?
+Why are Buyer Personas so important to your Business?

 Buyer personas help you understand your customers (and prospective customers) better.
-This makes it easier for you to tailor your content, messaging, product development, and services to the specific needs, behaviors, and concerns of different groups.
+This makes it easier for you to tailor your content, messaging, product development, and services to different groups' specific needs, behaviors, and concerns.

 The strongest buyer personas are based on market research as well as insights you gather from your actual customer base (through surveys, interviews, etc.).
 Depending on your business, you could have as few as one or two personas, or as many as 10 or 20.